Reasons to visit Back of Beyond and Dorset.

 - More recently, West Bay was the backdrop to the award winning TV drama Broadchurch, written by Dorset resident Chris Chibnall.

 - Dorset is full of festivals.
-Take your pick from Dorset knob throwing, nettle eating, fossils, kites, waistcoats, arts, film, literary, walking, food, drink, music, flowers, hats, Christmas trees, Tolpuddle Martyrs, Camp Bestival and the Great Dorset Steam Fair.
+Take your pick from Dorset knob throwing (May), the great Chilli Festival (August), Lyme Regis Fossil Festival (April), arts, film, literary, walking, food, drink, music, flowers, hats, Christmas trees, Tolpuddle Martyrs (July), Camp Bestival (July) and the Great Dorset Steam Fair (August).